Keyboard shortcuts

 Message

-A Message is the data container that flows through workflows, carrying data, metadata, and an audit trail.
+A Message is the data container that flows through rules, carrying data, metadata, and an audit trail.

 Overview